heinhtetaung-node/pixel-perfect-ci/Readme.md

 # Pixel Perfect CI

-This repository contains a CodeIgniter 4 implementation of a frontend challenge with a responsive, semantic, and JSON-driven homepage.
+This repository contains a CodeIgniter 4 implementation of a frontend homepage with a responsive, semantic, and JSON-driven homepage.

 ## Tech Stack